 The Reserve at Greenleaf has four beautiful luxury yurts.
 When we first arrived, we met the owners and toured the grounds.
 The yurts have a large pavilion, separate bathrooms, a hot tub, and a large firepit.

 It was my first experience staying in a yurt, and I was pleasantly surprised by the luxury amenities and accommodations.
 The king-size bed was plush and very comfortable.
-There was a coffee bar – which I love.
+There was a coffee bar – which I loved.
 And that bathroom was beautiful – large towels and a rain-flow shower head made this the perfect bathroom.

 Adventures At The Reserve At Greenleaf

-We were excited to return to the yurt and take a hike, though that was short-lived.
+We were excited to return to the yurt and hike, though that was short-lived.
 First, we got lost, then we were attacked by spiders.
 Ok, it was only one spider, but we were not fans of it.

 I put together a yummy charcuterie board, and we grabbed some wine and headed to the hot tub.
 The owners came out and lit the fire pit for us to enjoy.
-They are a lovely couple that own over 200 acres surrounding the yurts.
+They are a lovely couple that owns over 200 acres surrounding the yurts.
 It is a beautiful place to stay.